-- a.
-To level dryer, place 4-inch square metal shims (refer to illustration above) or other suitable material under the base pads.
-It is suggested that the dryer be tilted slightly to the rear. - 2.
-If more headroom is needed when moving dryer into position, the top console (module) may be removed. - a.
-To remove top console (module) - 1) Disconnect the ground wire (A) at the Rear Upper Left Hand Corner of Dryer. - 2) Remove the six (6) set of nuts and washers (B) holding the console (module) to base. - 3) Open the control door/control panel and disconnect the white 15-pin plug connector (C in the illustration below) located in the base of the control box. - 4) Disconnect white plug connector located outside backside of the control box (provides power to heat circuit). - 5) Lift the console (module) off of the dryer base.
+- 3. If more headroom is needed when moving dryer into position, the top console (module) may be removed. - a.
+To Remove Top Console (Module) - 1) Disconnect the ground wire (A) at the Rear Upper Left Hand Corner of Dryer. - Remove the eight (8) set of nuts and washers (B) holding the console (module) to base. - Disconnect white plug connector (C) located on top of the rear electric service/relay box (provides power to the heat circuit). - Disconnect air connection from the 3-way micro valve.

+5) Lift the console (module) off of the dryer base.